flickerlight/json-schema-express/README.md

     It should be used together with type string/integer/number, standalone usage is not supported.

-## Keywords NOT currently supported:
+## Json Schema Keywords NOT Currently Supported

 - format
 - required